seniorinteractive/nova-storage-info-card/README.md

 # nova-storage-info-card
 Get basic information about the storage usage.
-Be sure, that you use **S3 driver fort that disk, that you adding to that card**
+Be sure, that you use **S3 driver for disks, that you adding to that card**

+\
+\
 **Note, that you need to add disk to config/filesystem.php**

 ![alt text](screenshots/nova-card.png)